Ric Flair: World Wrestling Federation (1991–1993)

-Flair teamed with Razor Ramon to take on Savage and Perfect at the Survivor Series in November 1992.
-Flair appeared in the Royal Rumble in January 1993, then lost a Loser Leaves the WWF match to Mr. Perfect on the January 25 episode of Monday Night Raw.
-Flair had a verbal agreement with Vince McMahon with the condition that if he wasn't going to be used in a main event position and had an offer to go elsewhere, he would be released from his contract.
-He opted to leave WWF when he was going to be moved to a mid-card position and Bill Watts offered to come back to WCW.
+Flair teamed with Razor Ramon to take on Savage and Perfect at Survivor Series in November 1992.
+Throughout December 1992 and January 1993, he faced Bret Hart in a series of rematches, including an iron man match in the Boston Garden, but was unable to regain the WWF Championship.
+Flair appeared in the Royal Rumble in January 1993, this time entering first; he lasted over 18 minutes before being eliminated by Mr. Perfect.

+Flair had a verbal agreement with Vince McMahon with the condition that if he was not going to be used in a main event position and had an offer to go elsewhere, he would be released from his contract.
+He opted to leave WWF when he was going to be moved to a mid-card position and Bill Watts invited him to come back to WCW.
+On January 18, 1993, Flair lost a loser leaves the WWF match to Mr. Perfect (the match was broadcast on the January 25, 1993 episode of Monday Night Raw, the night after the Royal Rumble).
 Flair then fulfilled his remaining house show commitments and took part in the WWF's "Winter Tour '93" of Europe.
-He made his last appearance with the WWF on February 11, 1993, before returning to WCW.
+On February 11, 1993, he made his last appearance with the WWF until 2001, before returning to WCW.

 Super World of Sports (1992)

 In April 1992, Flair toured Japan with the Super World of Sports (SWS) promotion as part of an agreement between the WWF and SWS.
 In his first bout, he teamed with The Natural Disasters to defeat Ashura Hara, Genichiro Tenryu, and Takashi Ishikawa in a six-man tag team match.
 He went on to defeat Tenryu in a singles match, then lost to Tenryu in a two-out-of-three falls match.